|AAC COMMITTEE||ADULT EDUCATION||Altar Servers||BAPTISMAL PREPARATION|

 Lectors - Lectors are laypersons who are entrusted with proclaiming the Word of God by the reading of Scriptures at liturgies and other prayer services.
 If you are interested in being a Lector, please call Mark Russoniello at the Parish Center – 732-747-5466.
 Training will be provided

-Lunch Break - Over the past ten plus years, the St. Leo’s Community has supported a program called St. Leo’s Project Lunch Break.
+Lunch Break - Over the years, St. Leo’s Community has supported a program called St. Leo’s Project Lunch Break.
 This program was designed to provide weekend meals to over 150 needy individuals in the Red Bank area.
 The support of this program has come through parish volunteers who make and deliver packaged lunch/snacks, and financially through the contributions made by the parishioners.

 Through the years, your generosity and support has allowed us to prepare and deliver over 75,000 weekend meal packages.
 We would like to thank you for your past efforts as well as for your continued support during the bi-annual second collection that is held for Lunch Break.